minhnq0702/python-test-and-tips/README.md

-# python-tools
+# python-test-and-tips

-### This is a collection of python tools that I have created for my personal purposes (absolutely, for software development 😆).
+### This is a collection of python tools (also be a collection of trash and test) that I have created for my personal purposes (absolutely, for software development 😆).

 ### The tools are:
 - **[Make Checksum](checksum/main.py)**: A tool to organize files in a directory.